 As Nashville continues to grow and diversify its Music City brand, Sips & Stanzas is the event for professionals to socialize, engage and impact the growing awareness of Nashville’s music scene.
 Additionally, attendees will also receive NMAAM updates and interact with recording artists to discuss topics that impact the mission of the museum.

 Guests have the opportunity to network and create a formative interaction with the featured music professional.
 Sips & Stanzas provides guests with a fresh perspective on music, musicians and an industry that has been shaped by influential leaders.
 Join us each month for a conversation about music and its impact on American culture.

 This event is hosted off-site and locations vary.

 EMERGING ARTISTS SERIES (EAS)

-Join NMAAM for a firsthand experience to hear talented musicians, who are recognized here in Nashville.
 The Emerging Artist Series is an annual concert showcasing upcoming artists in Music City.
-The featured musicians are selected for their individual cultural perspectives and are chosen to broaden your music tastes to new American music aesthetics.
-The showcased talent will impress guests.
-Be prepared to feel the impact African Americans have made on American culture.
+The featured musicians are selected for their individual cultural perspectives, to expose the audience to new American musical aesthetics, and to demonstrate the impact African Americans have made on American culture.